GretaRob/StoryTeller/README.md

 ## Project Description

-Front-end websited for posting your stories.
-It was built using Javascript, React library.
+Front-end website for posting your stories.
+It was built using Javascript and React library.
 You can create stories, delete them and add them to favorites list.

 *****

-## SetUp Instruction
+## Set Up Instruction

 ### Requirements